fastrgv/hbox/README.md

 BoG, a recent average #boxes on goals, is tracked and halfway is declared when BoG > 2/3 #boxes, OR when pri#6 is less than 10 out of a possible 60.

+At thirdway, the 5th heuristic is now dropped.
-At halfway, the heuristics 2, 3, 4 & 5 become counter-productive, and are dropped.
+At halfway, the heuristics 2, 3 & 4 become counter-productive too, and are also dropped.

 ------------------------------------------------------------------------------